whampson/ext2-bootloader/README.md

 **Note: Only supports 1.44 MB floppies (3.5in).**

-## Overview
+## Features
-  * Searches the disk for a kernel image by name
+  * Supports kernels up to 268 KiB in size
-  * Loads the image at a known address below 1 MiB
+  * Kernel loaded at a known address below 1 MiB
-  * Drops into a 32-bit kernel in Protected Mode
+  * Switches CPU into Protected Mode before calling the kernel

+#### Upon entry to the kernel
   * GDT loaded at a well-known address
+      * All 4 GiB of address space accessible from ring 0
-      * inode table loaded at a well-known address
+  * Disk inode table loaded at a well-known address
   * Interrupts disabled on the PICs
-      * Access to all 4 GiB of address space in Protected Mode (ring 0)

 ## Building
 First, we need to make an ext2 floppy image.
 This only needs to be done once.